itpresidents/Debug/README.md

 - Null Pointer Exception
 - Can't find anything named ____

-- Looks like you are mixing static and dynamic modes
+- It looks like you are mixing static and active modes: You have drawing code outside of the draw loop.
+If you're going to use the draw loop to create animations, all drawing code must be inside draw(){}

 The Ten Commandments of Coding from Jared Shiffman
 --------------------------------------------------